Anxiety Disorders

 Well-meaning mental and physical attempts to “hurry up and calm down” while experiencing shortness or shallowness of breath, racing thoughts, increased heart rate, sweating, and/or dizziness will only exacerbate those symptoms.
-For highly anxious people there is, for all intents and purposes, a bear in the room, and convincing oneself to calm down when there’s a real or perceived bear in the room doesn’t make very much sense given the hard-wired evolutionary drive to survive!
+For highly anxious or angry people there is, for all intents and purposes, a threat to life in the room that must be fled or fought.
+Respecting prior traumatic events when there may have indeed been such threats, if there is not currently a real threat to life leading to panic and rage, there is a perceived threat -- to ego, that is -- to our wants, needs, beliefs, security.
+Convincing oneself to relax when there’s a real or perceived threat in the room doesn’t make much sense to the hard-wired evolutionary drive to survive.

-With devoted time, training, and practice, the anxious person can learn to relax the body before the hyper thinking mind of survival gets too tight a grip on the situation and makes things worse.
-The anxious mind will right itself when given the container of a calm body, becoming rational and able to discover for itself that there is likely no bear in the room.
-There may be a very hard situation to face, but the personal discovery that there is no imminent danger to fight or flee or freeze in response to is crucial.
-With that discovery, constructive thinking, discussion, and insight can occur around what’s causing the anxiety, i.e., the perceived bear of difficulty that can and must be met and navigated.
+With practice, an anxious or angry person can learn to relax the body before the quick thinking mind of survival overwhelms an already difficult situation (e.g., a disagreement or trespass or traffic jam) with unchecked assumptions and endless worst case scenarios.
+We've all been there.
+But the threat-perceiving mind can and will reorient itself accurately in the container of a gradually but efficiently down-regulating body, becoming rational and able to discover for itself that there is likely no bear in the room.
+There may be a hard decision to make or talk to have, but the personal discovery that there is no literal danger to fight/flee/freeze in reaction to is crucial.
+With that discovery, logical thinking, speech, and behavior can occur around what’s causing the discomfort.

 Office Hours